 It was noted that 57% of the total adults infected were women, while 75% of young people infected were female.
 In Ghana, a total of 300,000 cases of AIDS had been reported by the end of 2007, with about 60% of them female.

-Herbs have been used for medicinal purposes worldwide since time immemorial, however, the emergence of technology and modernity has overshadowed its importance.
+Herbs and people Herbs have been used for medicinal purposes worldwide since time immemorial, however, the emergence of technology and modernity has overshadowed its importance.
 Though the use of herbs for medicinal purposes is important, most herbalists use unhygienic methods when preparing the herbal potions.
 According to some too much over-reliance on technology, modernity and sometimes religion, has created the impression that herbalists are fetish priests and practice voodoo, thereby making it very difficult for most people to patronise these services.

 Mrs. Charity Sampah, who was sick with severe stomach ulcer according to her, tried a lot of orthodox medicines, all to no avail.
 In her plight, a good friend directed her to a herbalist, who was said to be a specialist in such diseases.
 According to her, she underwent treatment for two months, and till date, the stomach ulcer has not re-surfaced.